themimixcompany/mkadm/README.md

 <a name="overview">Overview</a>
 -------------------------------

-Scripts for creating Miki instances on DigitalOcean.
+Scripts for building, configuring, and installing Miki.

 <a name="dependencies">Dependencies</a>